Reverse Warrior Pose -Viparita Virabhadrasana

 - Check to see if your knee is over the ankle.
 For most people this is the healthiest position for the knee, however it is common for the knee to fall in towards the big toe side of the foot.

-- The top arm can point straight up, while the bottom hand slides down the back leg (as in the main photo).
+- The top arm can point straight up, while the bottom hand slides down the back leg.